-4.6 Open Challenge
+5.5 Open Challenge

 During the Open Challenge teams are encouraged to demonstrate recent research results and the best of the robots' abilities.
 It focuses on the demonstration of new approaches/applications, human-robot interaction and scientific value.
+To participate in this test, a Challenge Registration Form (see below) needs to be filled out and provided to the TC 5 hours before the test begins.
+In this form, several enquiries are asked for, such as a brief summary of the demonstration, its motivation, and its novelty in the field.